Skip to main content

 Academic Integrity and Plagarism

-Academic integrity, student cheating and plagiarism are concerns of the utmost importance to university faculty, administrators, writing center and tutoring staff, librarians and academic advisors.
-The short, straightforward definitions of academic integrity and plagarism are meant to assist persons interested inunderstanding more about these issues.
+Academic integrity, student cheating, and plagiarism are of utmost importance to university faculty, administrators, writing center and tutoring staff, librarians, and academic advisors.
+The short, straightforward definitions of academic integrity and plagiarism are meant to assist persons interested in understanding more about these issues.

 Academic Integrity:

-Most sources define academic integrity (or academic honesty) as the foundation for academic life.
-It is the manner in which you behave in an academic environment when you do research, writing a paper or creating a project.
-The fundamental five values in this academic process are honesty, trust, respect, fairness and responsibility.
-Academic intgrity is the commitment to live by these values.
-Plagiarism is an aspect of academic integrity in that using another's ideas, words, theories, illustrations or graphics, opinions or facts without giving credit is dishonest.
+Most sources define academic integrity as the foundation for academic life.
+It is the manner in which you behave in an academic environment when you do research, write a paper, or create a project.
+This academic process's five fundamental values are honesty, trust, respect, fairness, and responsibility.
+Academic integrity is the commitment to live by these values.
+Plagiarism is an aspect of academic integrity in that using another's ideas, words, theories, illustrations, graphics, opinions, or facts without giving credit is dishonest.

 Plagiarism: